black-scythe0/bs-bl/README.md

-## bsbl
+### AIM

-The motive of this project is to impliment a general purpose programming language which compiles to native executable.
+The AIM of this project is to impliment a general purpose programming language which compiles to native executable.

-- The plan for now is to impliment a simple stack machine first.

 ### License
 This project is under MIT-License